HL7/hl7.github.io/_docs/05_validator_wrapper-04-configuring.md

 ### Validation Service

+The validation service creates and manages the validation engines used to validate user data.

+The following environment variables configure aspects how and when validation engines are created.

 {% include env-variable.md
 name='VALIDATION_SERVICE_PRESETS_FILE_PATH'
 description='any valid file path' default-value='(empty)' %}

 This sets the path to a valid validation service presets file.
-See [Presets](#presets)
+Presets provide a faster way of validating data for some common validation cases.
+This file allows the application to customise the available cases.
+See [Presets](#presets) for details on the format of the file.

 {% include env-variable.md
 name='VALIDATION_SERVICE_ENGINE_RELOAD_THRESHOLD'
 description='a positive integer or 0'
 default-value='250000000' %}

-A value in bytes that represents the threshold for available memory that triggers a reload of the validation engine.
+A value in bytes that represents the threshold for available memory that triggers a reload of all validation engines.
-This can be useful if overly resource hungry engines are being generated, but may result in degraded services or missed validation results.
+This complete reload will free any memory that was used by those engines.
+This can be useful if overly resource hungry engines are being generated and degrading performance, but may result in temporarily degraded services or missed validation results.

 ## Configuration File

 The application is packaged with a default configuration file, `application.conf`, located  at `src/jvmMain/resources/application.conf` in the source code, which uses a json-based format called HOCON (Human-Optimized Config Object Notation).

 You can override this file by setting the `VALIDATOR_CONFIG_FILE_PATH` environment variable to a path specifying a new configuration.
 Any values supplied by the new configuration will override the default values provided by the packaged